 - The SIP server will then set up a call leg for the callee according to the routing rules for the dialed destination.

-- Then, provided the destination party is available, the call will be established by an OK with SDP negotiated to establish RTP.
+- Finally, if the destination party is available, the OL with SDP negotiated RTP establishes the call.

-It is worth noting that SIP does not itself transport RTP, but it takes care of the signaling required to establish the call.
+The SIP does not itself transport RTP, but it takes care of the signaling required to establish the call.
 First, it helps identify user location, as demonstrated earlier.
 Moreover, it also helps in identifying user availability, which involves determining whether the callee is willing to engage in communication.
-Session Initiation Protocol also helps in determining user capability, in the sense of the media parameters to be used and what each UA can support.
-Most importantly, it helps setup a session by establishing session parameters at both the caller and the “callee” party.
+Session Initiation Protocol also helps determine user capability.
+It defines which media parameters to use.
+It also defines what each UA can support.
+Most importantly, it helps set up a session by establishing session parameters at both the caller and the “callee” party.
 Lastly, it facilitates session management.
 For instance, session transfer, creating a conference, termination of sessions, and so on.
 It also helps in the modification of session parameters and invoking services.

 SIP has had a large impact on the telephony industry, allowing for sometimes upward of 75% cost savings versus traditional premise-based POTS lines.
 Besides cost savings VoIP allows for increased reliability due to continuously upgraded internet infrastructure by service providers, and increased mobility of users.